Nayla Al Khaja: Debut Feature Film: Three

 Her debut feature film, Three (2023), is a psychological horror-drama shot in the UAE and Thailand during the COVID-19 pandemic.
 It premiered at the Red Sea International Film Festival in December 2023 and was scheduled for theatrical release across the Gulf region in early 2024.
 The film stars British actor Jefferson Hall, alongside Emirati actors Saud Alzarooni, Faten Ahmed, Noura Alabed, and Maree Al Halyan.
-It explores themes of mental illness, belief, and cultural intersection via a family’s quest to comprehend the unsettling behavior of their child, interpreted by some characters as possession.
+The film follows a family's quest to comprehend the unsettling behavior of their child, interpreted by some characters as possession.
 Al Khaja has described Three as a personal and cathartic project that functions as “healing and therapy,” composed of fragments drawn from real-life experiences.

-The film was screened at Jefferson Hall as part of its festival circuit.
-It also received a theatrical release in Türkiye, becoming the first Emirati feature film to achieve such a release.

 Three had its world premiere on 5 December 2023 at the Red Sea International Film Festival.
 The film was released theatrically across the Middle East on 1 February 2024, with screenings in the United Arab Emirates, Saudi Arabia, Qatar, Kuwait, Egypt, Jordan, Bahrain, and Oman.

+It also received a theatrical release in Türkiye, becoming the first Emirati feature film to achieve such a release.

 Following its release, Three was featured at several international festivals, including the Al Ain International Film Festival in February 2024, where it won the Best Film Award.
 It was subsequently screened at the BRICS Film Festival segment of the Moscow International Film Festival (April 2024), the Shanghai International Film Festival (May 2024), the Oldenburg International Film Festival (September 2024), the KinoBraVo International Film Festival (September 2024), the Imagine Fantastic Film Festival (October 2024), the Halloween: Muslim Horror Film Festival (October 2024), and the Minsk International Film Festival (November 2024).

 Feature Film: Baab

 In 2025, Al Khaja completed production on Baab, her second feature and first art-house film.
-The story follows Wahida, haunted by her twin sister’s death and drawn into a surreal journey through grief and memory amid the mountains of Ras Al Khaimah.
+The story follows Wahida, haunted by her twin sister's death and drawn into a surreal journey through grief and memory amid the mountains of Ras Al Khaimah.

 The film is co-written with prominent Emirati writer Masoud Amralla Al Ali.
-The film’s original score was composed by A. R. Rahman, marking the renowned Indian composer’s first collaboration on an Arabic-language feature film.
+The film's original score was composed by A. R. Rahman, marking the renowned Indian composer's first collaboration on an Arabic-language feature film.
 The cinematography has been directed by Rogier Stoffers, a Dutch cinematographer known for his work on Quills (2000), Brown Sugar (2002), and The Scandalous Lady W (2015).

 Nayla Al Khaja Films

 As the CEO of Al Khaja Films (formerly D-Seven Motion Pictures) since 2005, Nayla has played a role in local film production.
 Nayla has directed numerous TV commercials for international brands, including Mercedes, Nike, Nestlé, Neutrogena, and Nivea, among others, along with notable clients like Annie Leibovitz and Roger Federer.
 Additionally, she served as the Behind-The-Scenes Director on the mega-budget film Star Trek 3, appointed by the Dubai Government.
-With more than two decades of experience operating a production company.